SWOSSAA CONSTITUTION

 Winter |

-SWOSSAA will not act as a co-ordinating body,
+SWOSSAA will not act as a

-sanctioned tournament or schedule of events.
+conducting a sanctioned tournament or schedule of events.

-3.1.1 If an OFSAA activity is a recognized
+3.1.1 If an

-activity in only one Member Association that member Association can determine
+OFSAA activity is a recognized activity in only one Member Association that

-its entry to OFSAA as it sees fit to do.
-If an OFSAA activity is not a
+member Association can determine its entry to OFSAA as it sees fit to do.
+If an

-recognized activity by any member Association, individual schools are not
+OFSAA activity is not a recognized activity by any member Association,

-allowed to enter OFSAA championships in that activity.
+individual schools are not allowed to enter OFSAA championships in that

 3.2 A